What is the Luteal Phase?

 Make sure that any of the herbal and supplement suggestions mentioned below are made in conjunction with a diet rich in whole foods, specifically:

 Vitamin C: A study in Fertility and Sterility showed that vitamin C improves hormone levels and increases fertility in some women with luteal phase defect.
-During the study, 25% of the women who received vitamin C had got pregnant within 6 months compared to the placebo group in which 11% got pregnant in the same time period.
-Foods rich in vitamin C are: Papaya, bell peppers, broccoli, brussel sprouts, strawberry and oranges.
+During the study, 25% of the women who received vitamin C had gotten pregnant within 6 months compared to the placebo group in which 11% were pregnant in the same time period.
+Foods rich in vitamin C are: Papaya, bell peppers, broccoli, brussels sprouts, strawberries, and oranges.

-Cholesterol from eggs, coconut oil and fat from organic and grass-fed animal products: Cholesterol is necessary for hormone production.
-Avoid eating a ‘low-fat’ diet and makes sure to eat a diet that includes whole fat sourced from grass-fed animal products.
-Foods rich in clean cholesterol: grass-fed beef, raw milk from grass-fed cows or goats, whole milk yogurt and kefir, free-range/pastured eggs, butter from grass-fed milk (Kerry Gold is a common one), Coconut oil.
+Cholesterol from eggs, coconut oil, and fat from organic and grass-fed animal products: Cholesterol is necessary for hormone production.
+Avoid eating a ‘low-fat’ diet and make sure to eat a diet that includes whole fat sourced from grass-fed animal products.
+Foods rich in clean cholesterol are: Grass-fed beef, raw milk from grass-fed cows or goats, whole milk yogurt and kefir, free-range/pasture raised eggs, butter from grass-fed milk (Kerry Gold is a common one), and Coconut oil.

-A lot of women have reported a lengthened luteal phase after supplementing with B6.
-This may have been caused by the hormonal balancing effect B6 has on the body.
-B6 can be found in tuna, bananas, turkey, liver, salmon and many of the greens.
-Taking a B6 supplement is also another choice.
+A lot of women have reported a lengthened luteal phase after supplementing with vitamin B6.
+This may have been caused by the hormonal balancing effect vitamin B6 has on the body.
+Vitamin B6 can be found in tuna, bananas, turkey, liver, salmon, and many of the greens.
+Taking a vitamin B6 supplement is also another choice.
 Suggested usage is 50mg up to 100mg daily.
-Make sure to use B6 in conjunction with a B complex or multivitamin to avoid causing imbalances.
+Make sure to use vitamin B6 in conjunction with a B vitamin complex or multivitamin to avoid causing imbalances.

-Recent studies have found that oxidative damage may be a cause of luteal phase defect.
-Women who had luteal phase defect and recurrent miscarriages were found to have significantly lower levels of antioxidants than healthy women.
-There are so many benefits of antioxidants on fertility, they should be a part of every couples fertility program.
+It is believed that oxidative stress/damage influences a woman’s fertility during her reproductive years (and beyong), and may be a cause of luteal phase defect.
+2005 research out of Center for Advanced Research in Human Reproduction, Infertility, and Sexual Function in Cleveland, Ohio, found that women who had luteal phase defect and recurrent miscarriages were found to have significantly lower levels of antioxidants than healthy women.
+There are so many benefits of antioxidants on fertility, they should be a part of every couple’s fertility program.
 Learn more about antioxidants and fertility…

-Any type of luteal Phase Defect is serious since it will prevent pregnancy.
-Luckily, they can be easily remedied with the therapies listed above.
-You may also find it helpful to get your hormones tested as well as fertility chart to determine the length of your luteal phase and to also see the changes your chosen protocol are causing.
+Luteal Phase Defect is serious since it will prevent pregnancy.
+Luckily, Luteal Phase Defect can often be easily remedied with the therapies listed above.
+You may also find it helpful to get your progesterone levels tested.
+This is going to help you determine if progesterone supplementation may be necessary.
+Fertility charting is also advised, as it is going to help you pin down the length of your luteal phase each cycle, so that you can see if the changes you have implemented to resolve LPD are working or not.